 How to determine if the collar fits my dog?

 How to wear?

-While martingales can be appropriate for all-the-time wear, there are some considerations and tips for safety:
+While martingales can be appropriate for all-the-time wear, however martingales are designed to be used on leash, so there are some considerations and tips for safety:

-- Consider to take off the martingale collar when your dog is Unattended.
+- To avoid the small loop get caught in objects, consider to take off the martingale collar when your dog is unattended.

 - Take off the martingale collar when your dog is in the crate.